-- (a) makes effective, efficient and safe use of existing infrastructure capacity; and - (b) makes provision for the development, funding, implementation and operation of infrastructure serving the area in question; and - (c) all infrastructure required to serve new development is available or is able to be delivered in a timeframe appropriate to service the development, and this may require timing or staging development accordingly. - (a) make efficient and safe use of existing infrastructure capacity; and/or (b) coordinate with the development and operation of new infrastructure.
+- (a) makes effective, efficient and safe use of existing infrastructure capacity; and - (b) makes provision for the development, funding, implementation and operation of infrastructure serving the area in question; and - (c) all infrastructure required to serve new development is available or is able to be delivered in a timeframe appropriate to service the development, and this may require timing or staging development accordingly. - (a) make efficient and safe use of existing infrastructure capacity; and/or - (b) coordinate with the development and operation of new infrastructure.

 Policy 58 seeks to ensure urban development is appropriately serviced by infrastructure necessary for that development.
 The policy seeks that urban development is sequenced to ensure existing infrastructure capacity is efficiently and effectively used and that infrastructure that is necessary to service the development will be provided.
-This includes all infrastructure, such as three waters infrastructure The delivery of publicly funded infrastructure should be planned for through a longterm plan, transport plan, or Infrastructure Strategy, whilst privately funded infrastructure can be delivered through other mechanisms, such as developer agreements and financial contributions.
+This includes all infrastructure, such as three waters infrastructure and transport infrastructure, including low or zero-carbon, multi-modal and public transport infrastructure, that would be necessary to support the development.

+The delivery of publicly funded infrastructure should be planned for through a long-term plan, transport plan, or Infrastructure Strategy, whilst privately funded infrastructure can be delivered through other mechanisms, such as developer agreements and financial contributions.
 To avoid significant delays between development occurring and infrastructure being provided, the delivery of infrastructure should be appropriately timed to service development.

 Subdivision, use and development, (including infrastructure) decisions have a direct bearing upon or relationship to the sequencing and development of new infrastructure, including new infrastructure for the electricity transmission network and the region's strategic transport network.
-The region's strategic transport network is described in the Wellington Regional Land Transport Strategy 2007-2016.
+The region's strategic transport network is described in the Wellington Regional Land Transport Strategy 2007 2016.